IdealChain/signal-media-exporter/README.md

 ### libsqlcipher

-`libsqlcipher` must be installed on your system prior to installation of `pysqlcipher`, so that the binary extension module can be compiled.
+`libsqlcipher>=3.30` must be installed on your system prior to installation of `pysqlcipher`, so that the binary extension module can be compiled.
 Consult your operating system documentation for how to install SQL Cipher.
-You can also manually build SQL Cipher by cloning [sqlcipher](https://github.com/sqlcipher/sqlcipher) and following the build instructions.
+You can also manually build SQL Cipher by cloning [sqlcipher](https://github.com/sqlcipher/sqlcipher) and following the build instructions, followed by `sudo make install && sudo ldconfig`.

 For Arch Linux, you can install the [sqlcipher](https://www.archlinux.org/packages/community/x86_64/sqlcipher/) package.
-For Debian, there is a [libsqlcipher-dev](https://packages.debian.org/stable/libsqlcipher-dev) package.
+For Debian, there is a (currently outdated) [libsqlcipher-dev](https://packages.debian.org/stable/libsqlcipher-dev) package.

 ### Python (>=3.6)